-

 The output columns must be comma-separated and have no leading or trailing symbols.
 No context will be provided for the output.

-The four available personas are:
+The five available personas are:

-- Executive: Hold the highest strategic roles in a company.
-Responsible for the creation of products/services that support the company's strategy and vision and meet the customer needs.
 In charge of the cloud and open source strategy of the company.
 Their titles often contain Founder, Owner, Chief, President, Vice President or Officer, also abbreviated as two- or three-letter acronyms like CEO, CTO, SVP, CISO, VP, CIO, CITO etc.

-Job titles that do not conform to any of these four classes (e.g. Consultant, Student, Unemployed, and many more) should be classified as Not a target.
+Job titles that do not conform to any of these five classes (e.g. Consultant, Student, Unemployed, and many more) should be classified as Not a target.

 # Main logic for processing and enriching data